 Scotia iTrade charges investors $9.99* per trade, which drops to $4.99* per trade for investors who make more than 150 trades per quarter.

-You’ll also pay $30* per quarter for registered accounts like RRSPs and TFSAs, and a low activity administration account fee for any account with less than $10,000*.
+You’ll also pay $100* per year for registered accounts like RRSPs and TFSAs (below $25,000), and a low activity administration account fee of $25 per quarter for any account with less than $10,000*.
 Investors below the age of 26 and exempt from low activity fees.

 While Questrade’s fees make it seem more complicated at a glance, it will be overall less expensive to invest through Questrade than Scotia iTrade for the average investor.
 The overall lower operating cost is why we pick Questrade as the winner in this category.

 Questrade vs. Scotia iTrade: Safety and SecuritySafety and security is one area that almost all financial products in Canada are equal due to the highly rigorous nature of Canada’s banking security legislation.

 On top of that, their security guarantee notes that Questrade uses firewalls and encryption protocols to keep your data safe.

 Like Questrade, Scotia iTrade belongs to both the Investment Industry Regulatory Organization of Canada (IIROC) and the Canadian Investor Fund (CIPF), which means your funds are covered by insurance if anything ever happened to Scotiabank.